Vada Chennai: Filming

 The film's production began on 22 June 2016, after multiple postponements.
 The first schedule of the shooting was held at a huge set resembling the Madras Central Prison which was erected at Binny Mills in Chennai.
 The shoot continued throughout mid-2016 in North Chennai for thirty days, with scenes depicting the 1970s shot.
-The production was briefly delayed as Vetrimaaran sought to get his previous film, Visaranai, ready for nominations at the 89th Academy Awards, which prompted Dhanush to move on to work on his other projects: his directorial debut Pa Paandi, Velaiilla Pattadhari 2 and his international debut film, The Extraordinary Journey of the Fakir.
+The production was briefly delayed as Vetrimaaran sought to get his previous film, Visaranai, ready for nominations at the 89th Academy Awards, which prompted Dhanush to move on to work on his other projects: his directorial debut Pa.
+Pandi, Velaiilla Pattadhari 2 and his international debut film, The Extraordinary Journey of the Fakir.
 The break between schedules also meant that Vetrimaaran began pre-production work on another film starring G. V. Prakash Kumar, which he would make following the completion of the first part of Vada Chennai.
 However, it was revealed that Vetrimaaran was not ready to work simultaneously on the three parts of the film and reported that they may take a break in-between the production of the trilogy, where Dhanush and Vetrimaaran planned for three-to-four films in the process.

 The second filming schedule began in April 2017 in Royapuram, Chennai, and progressed for 30 days.
 However, the shooting further affected as Dhanush had worked on The Extraordinary Journey of the Fakir.
 It was revealed that the team had completed 90% of the shooting within late-June 2017, and only 10–15 days of shooting left.
 But during the film's production, Dhanush also prioritised to work on the long delayed Gautham Menon's project Enai Noki Paayum Thota and Maari 2, which escalated the film's delay.
 Later, Dhanush decided to work on both the projects simultaneously, in order to complete the shoots of both the films within time.
 The filming was completed within February 2018.